Pennsylvania Solar Incentives for 2025: Net Metering, SRECs, and the Federal Tax Credit

 Pennsylvania is a great place to go solar in 2025, thanks to the variety of valuable PA solar incentives offered, including net metering, the federal tax credit, SRECs, and other energy rebates.

-If you’re interested in installing solar panels at your home, it can pay off to work with an experienced and reliable solar installer that can identify the incentives available to you.
-To get an idea of how solar panels can lower your electric bill, check out Palmetto’s free solar savings calculator or contact a Palmetto solar expert today.
+If you’re interested in installing solar panels at your home, it’s best to work with an experienced and reliable solar installer that can identify the incentives available to you.
+To get an idea of how solar panels can lower your electric bill, check out Palmetto’s free solar savings calculator.

 See what solar can do for you: